 Pet play on it's own is a simple concept being the role play of an animal where people role play a persona and this persona is an animal.

 Popular choices include a puppy or a kitten as they are the most popular household pets (Source).
-However some choose other animals including horses, foxes and raccoons.
+However some choose other animals including horses, foxes, skunks and raccoons.
+All depending on what individuals feel closest to.

 You will find many in the community will mix pet play with many other kinks or fetishes, while some choose keep pet play separate to anything else they do.